Postpartum: First 6 Weeks After Childbirth - Recovery At Home

 - If you have swelling or pain around the opening of your vagina, try using ice.
 You can put ice or a cold pack on the area for 10 to 20 minutes at a time.
 Put a thin cloth between the ice and your skin.

-with a gentle squeeze of warm water from a bottle instead of wiping with toilet
+- Cleanse yourself with a gentle squeeze of warm water from a bottle instead of wiping with toilet paper.

 - Try sitting in a few inches of warm water (sitz bath) 3 times a day and after bowel movements.